 - When the mixture starts to brown, make a hole in the center and pour a scrambled egg into the space.

 - Stir until all ingredients are slightly browned and the egg is cooked, then sprinkle generously with soy sauce and serve.

-- Bake in a 350 degree oven for about 40 minutes until hot.
+- Cover the top with the remaining cheese and crumble about 12 Ritz crackers over the top and dot with butter or margarine.
+Bake in a 350 degree oven for about 40 minutes until hot.

-When the top crust is nicely browned and the casserole is bubbling, remove it from the oven and allow it to cool for a few minutes.
+- When the top crust is nicely browned and the casserole is bubbling, take it from the oven and allow to cool five minutes before serving.

-Add a fresh salad and some fruit to turn this into a hearty meal ready to eat in under 45 minutes.
+Include a fresh salad, fruit and hot rolls to turn this into a hearty meal ready to eat in under 45 minutes.

 When your family asks "What's for dinner?" make it chicken and rice.
-It's fast, easy and delicious.
+It's fast, economical, versatile and delicious.

 © 2010 Peg Cole